Skip to content

 Compiler Reference#

-This page provides an example using the Intel compiler.
+This page provides an example using the GNU compiler.
 For a more comprehensive overview of all the compiler commands and options available, refer to our software documentation